rpm-software-management/libdnf/libdnf/plugin/README.md

 * `const PluginInfo * pluginGetInfo(void)`
 > Returns information about the plugin.

-* `PluginHandle * pluginInitHandle(int version, PluginMode mode, void * initData)`
+* `PluginHandle * pluginInitHandle(int version, PluginMode mode, DnfPluginInitData * initData)`
 > Initialization of new plugin instance.
 Returns handle to it.

 * `void pluginFreeHandle(PluginHandle * handle)`
 > Frees plugin instance.

-* `int pluginHook(PluginHandle * handle, PluginHookId id, void * hookData, PluginHookError * error)`
+* `int pluginHook(PluginHandle * handle, PluginHookId id, DnfPluginHookData * data, DnfPluginError * error)`
 > Called by hook.
 Each hook is identified by PluginHookId.

 Ideas
 -----
 * Only links to plugins .so files will be in the directory.
 * Plugin can be enabled/disabled by adding/removing the link to it.
 Link name will start with number which defines order of plugin loading.
 Eg. there are plugins pluginA, pluginB, pluginC, pluginD and we want to use 3 of them in specific order.
-So we make appropriate links 05pluginA, 10pluginD, 15pluginB.
+So we make appropriate links 05pluginA.so, 10pluginD.so, 15pluginB.so.